thehyve/delphyne/docs/transformations.rst

 `See delphyne-template for examples. <https://github.com/thehyve/delphyne-template/tree/master/src/main/python/transformation>`_

 There are two ways of executing the transformation, each requiring a different return type.
-:meth:`.Wrapper.execute_transformation`, expects the transformation function to return a full list of ORM objects at once.
+:meth:`.Wrapper.execute_transformation` expects the transformation function to return a full list of ORM objects at once.
 All returned records are committed to the database at the same time.

 .. code-block:: python